 Bail, Christopher A., Lisa P. Argyle, Taylor W. Brown, John P. Bumpus, Haohan Chen, M.B.
 Fallin Hunzaker, Jaemin Lee, Marcus Mann, Friedolin Merhout, and Alexander Volfovsky.
 2018.
 “Exposure to Opposing Views on Social Media Can Increase Political Polarization.”
 Proceedings of the National Academy of Sciences, vol. 115, no. 37: 9216–9221.
 Link.
 PDF.

 Chen, Haohan, and Ruodan Zhang.
+Forthcoming.
 “Identifying Nonprofits by Scaling Mission and Activity with Word Embedding.”
-Unser Review.
-Paper
+VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations.

 Zhang, Ruodan, Haohan Chen, and Jill Nicholson-Crotty.
 “A New Bureaucratic Effect: Does government funding to public charities crowd out or crowd in volunteers?”
 R&R.